qiuxan/resume/README.md

 * __API Management__: Managed APIs for different websites integrated with the PHP-based e-commerce system.

-* __Feature Development__: Added new features to the website, such as a Christmas Sale template and new payment methods.
+* __Web Development__: Added new features to the website, such as a Christmas Sale template and payment methods.

-* __SEO Optimization__: Created new product listings with SEO features, including metadata injection with targeted keywords.
+* __SEO Optimization__: Created new product listings with SEO features, including metadata injection with keywords.

 * __API Communication__: Maintained seamless API communication between the company and carriers.

  ##### **Skills & Technologies:**  *CSS, HTML, JavaScript, SEO,API Testing & Debugging,Third-Party API Integration*

-## Education
+## 5. Education

 ### Bachelor of Computing (With Honours) ——  ` University of Tasmania (Feb 2011-August 2014)`